Robert J. Rubel

-Robert J. Rubel (born Robert Jack Rubel II, October 5, 1944) also known as "Dr. Bob", is an American author and educational speaker.
-He specializes in the area of alternative sexuality, focusing on the fields of BDSM (Bondage, Discipline, Sado-masochism) and TPE relationships (Total Power Exchange) He is the author of many books on the subject (see below).
+Robert J. Rubel (born Robert Jack Rubel II, October 5, 1944) also known as "Dr. Bob", is an American author and educational sociologist.
+He specializes in the area of alternative sexuality.
+He is the author of many books on the subject (see below).

-Since 2007, Rubel has presented, including making keynote speeches, at alternative sexuality conferences and weekend workshops in US, Canada and Australia.
-More recently, he co-hosts a weekly Zoom room that discusses issues related to M/s theory and practice.
+He has been recognized for his work in the realm of alternative sexuality since 2001, and received the 2008 Pantheon of Leather XVIII -- Community Choice - Man.
+More recently, he co-hosts a monthly Zoom room that discusses issues related to M/s theory and practice.

-Since 2014, Rubel, has been the lead author for eight books on communication, BDSM, or Total Power Exchange.
-Before 2014, Rubel’s books were published by the Nazca Plains publishing house.
+Since 2014, Rubel, has been the lead author for books on communication or Total Power Exchange.